udion/XTBTorch/README.md

 ## Model and Training
 I modified `resnet18` architecture (calling it **XrayResnet**) from pytorch's model library.
 I appended a `conv2d` layer at beginning of the network to conver the single channel image to 3 channel image. and the final `average 2d pool` and `Linear` layers were changed to fit the binary classificaion problem.

+The training and testing loop can be found at `src/Xray_trainloop.ipynb`